 Panel Interview Questions, Answers, and Tips

-Typically, each interviewer will ask you at least one question.
-If there are multiple job seekers, the interviewers might ask each job seeker one question at a time.
+Most likely, each interviewer in the panel will ask you at least one question.
+If there are multiple job seekers, the interviewers might ask each applicant one question at a time.

 Panel Interview Questions